-I’ll admit it.
+l admit it.
 I have a severe case of #wanderlust.
-When I'm not traveling, I'm looking for flight deals, dreaming of where I want to go next, or scrolling through those jealousy-inducing Instagram accounts of full-time travelers (but really, I want to spend weeks at a time in the south of France eating fresh baguettes too).
+When I'm not traveling, I'm looking for flight deals, dreaming of where I want to go next, or scrolling through those jealousy-inducing Instagram accounts of full-time travelers (but really, I want to spend weeks in the south of France eating fresh baguettes, too).

-For many, myself included, our phone has become our favorite travel companion because it makes life a little easier.
+For many, myself included, our phone has become our favorite travel companion because it helps make life a little easier.
 It can help with planning, give directions, recommend the best spot for dinner, and capture memories.
 It can even—with the right app—be used to pay for those souvenirs you convince yourself you have to have, whether there's room in your suitcase or not.
-However, in this day and age of constant connectivity, our phone can also be a distraction from the ultimate goal of vacation: rest and relaxation.

-Here are some simple travel tech do's and don'ts to help you get the most out of your device so you'll have more time to focus on getting a little R&R.
+Here are some simple travel phone do's and don'ts to help you get the most out of your device so you'll have more time to focus on getting a little R&R.

 According to Forbes, Americans spend on average 10% of their annual income on vacations.
-Get the biggest bang for your travel buck by using apps that save you time and money by searching for travel deals for you.
+Get the biggest bang for your travel buck by using travel deal apps that save you time and money by searching for the cheapest prices for you.
 If you already have a destination in mind, Hopper monitors flight and hotel prices and predicts with 95% accuracy the best time to purchase.
 If you need a little inspiration to decide where to go on your next holiday, Skyscanner has an Everywhere search that looks at various destinations from your chosen departure point to find you cheap prices.

 DON'T: Forget to set up an international phone plan

 Going abroad?
-If you don't have the ability to disconnect—whether because of work, or needing to frequently check in with family, or because you need to post pics of your awesome trip to social media—ask your wireless carrier what types of international phone plans they offer.
-You may be surprised to find that some offer affordable options that allow you to take your talk, text and data allowances overseas for just a couple of extra dollars a day.
-Having a plan in place can help lessen the risk of running up outrageous usage fees if you have to turn your data on when Wi-Fi is unavailable (I learned this lesson the hard way when I turned on my GPS to try to locate a train station in France without having an international plan in place. $40 dollars for a few minutes of usage…ouch!).
-It's also great to have data so you can easily access Google Translate – that app can be a total lifesaver if you're, for example, in Spain and only mildly paid attention during your high school Spanish classes.
+If you don't have the ability to disconnect—whether because of work, or needing to frequently check in with family, or because you want to post pics of your trip to social media—ask your wireless carrier what types of international travel phone plans they offer.
+You may be surprised to find that some offer the ability to take your talk, text and data allowances overseas for just a couple of extra dollars a day.
+Having a plan in place can help lessen the risk of running up outrageous usage fees if you have to turn your data on when Wi-Fi is unavailable (I learned this lesson the hard way when I turned on my GPS to locate a train station while overseas without having an international plan in place. $40 dollars for a few minutes of usage…ouch!).
+It's also great to have data so you can easily access Google Translate.
+That app can be a total lifesaver if you're, for example, in Spain and only mildly paid attention during your high school Spanish classes.

-DO: Keep all your travel plans in one handy (offline) place
+DO: Keep all your travel plans in one handy place with a travel planning app

 DON'T: Get stuck in the Customs line – use the Mobile Passport app

-My recent flight from Barcelona to Chicago was delayed by nearly 4 hours, leaving me with 45 minutes to catch my connecting flight home to Nashville – that's 45 minutes to make it through Customs, change terminals, go through security and make it to my gate.
+My recent flight from Barcelona to Chicago was delayed by nearly 4 hours, leaving me with 45 minutes to catch my connecting flight home—that's 45 minutes to make it through Customs, change terminals, go through security and make it to my gate.
 The airline staff gave me no hope, saying I'd never make it in time.
-Well, little did they know that I had the Mobile Passport app on my phone.
-This app, officially authorized by U.S. Customs and Border Protection, works at most major U.S. airports and allows you to scan your passport information in and submit your forms digitally.
+Little did they know that I had the Mobile Passport Control app on my phone.
+This app, officially authorized by U.S. Customs and Border Protection, works at most major U.S. airports and lets you scan your passport information and submit your forms digitally.
 It then gives you a QR code to show to Border Patrol instead of having to stand in line to use their automated systems.
 This allowed me to breeze through Customs in record time.
 I made it to my gate and onto my plane right before takeoff—sweaty and out of breath from running, mind you, but I made it.

 Ultimately, it's all about balance.
 Get those shots for Instagram, but don't spend all day uploading them, or wasting your data trying to share them when Wi-Fi is unavailable.
 Instead, take a couple of shots highlighting your activities, and then put your camera away and soak everything in.

 I like to set aside a couple of minutes each evening while unwinding to pick out and edit about 5-10 of my favorite shots from the day and then post them online.
-My family likes to see the pics, and an added bonus is that doing so creates a great depository of memories that appear in Timehop years later, when I'm back in the daily grind, that transfer me back to that moment in time and feeling of vacation bliss.
+My family likes to see the pics, and an added bonus is that doing so creates a great depository of memories that appear in Timehop years later, when I'm back in the daily grind, that transport me back to that feeling of vacation bliss.

 Devices can be replaced, quickly and hassle-free if they're insured, but preserved memories of your travels lost are much harder to recover.
 In case you were to find yourself in the unfortunate situation of losing or damaging your device—or, even worse, having it stolen—be sure to back up all the photos you've been taking of your trip to the cloud.
 For iPhone users, iCloud has a great built-in option that allows automatic backup via Wi-Fi (Settings > iCloud > Backup).
-For apps that work on multiple platforms, Google Photos, Dropbox and Amazon Photos are all options that offer plenty of free space and the ability to upgrade to unlimited for a small yearly fee.
+For backup apps that work on multiple platforms, Google Photos, Dropbox and Amazon Photos are all options that offer plenty of free space and the ability to upgrade to unlimited for a small yearly fee.

 DO: Have an amazing trip

 The best thing about our tech is how it transforms what we can do—and simplifies how we do it.
 So take that extra time you now have, thanks to the help from your tech, to plan your travels and do more amazing things.
-Discover more.
-Experience more.
-Enjoy more.